klibjk/Introduction-David-Andres-Povis/README.md

-About me ✨
+##About me ✨

 👋 Hi, my name is David Andres Povis.

-I am 🐍 Python Software Engineer with focus on data 📊 and system infrastructure 🏗️.
+🐍 Python Software Engineer with focus on data 📊 and system infrastructure 🏗️.

 👨‍🎓 I hold a M.S. in Information Technology and Management from Florida Atlantic University in Boca Raton, Florida.

 I have used Python 🐍 in full-stack development for over 5 years accross several domains 🌐.